seatrips/Shiftpool/README.md

 screen -x processing/stats/withdraw/bestnode</pre>

-#Forging productivity
+##Forging productivity
 Optionally you can use [lisk-best-forger](https://github.com/karek314/lisk-best-forger) background script to improve forging productivity.
 <pre>
 git submodule update --init --recursive cd private/forging nano config.php
 </pre>
-In private/config.php you need to add trusted nodes and it
+In private/config.php you need to add trusted nodes and it's ports.

-s ports.
 Each specified server needs to have whitelisted IP address of server which will be used to run this script.
 As described [here](https://lisk.io/documentation?i=lisk-docs/BinaryInstall).
 Passphrase will be taken from main configuration file.
 For more details visit main [lisk-best-forger](https://github.com/karek314/lisk-best-forger/edit/master/README.md) repository.

 ####Lisk-best-forger Usage